epiviz/epiviz/README.md

 Using any PHP supported webserver
 ---------------------------------
 Copy the Epiviz directory to the webserver configured directory.
-Navigate to index.php on your browser.
+Navigate to <webserver-ip>/epiviz/index.php on your browser.

 Using PHP
 ---------